thingsdb/ThingsDocs/source/includes/_n_set_zone.md

 This function sets the zone on the connected ThingsDB node.

-Each node can be placed in a zone which is represented by a integer value between `0` and `255`.
+Each node can be placed in a zone which is represented by an integer value between `0` and `255`.
 By default each node is placed into zone `0`.
 Zones are used when a query is forwarded by a node to another node to outsource some work.
 The *other* node is selected randomly from all available nodes, but nodes in the same zone are preferred.